gisisfun/APIs/README.md

 # APIs
 The ABS and PSMA have released a set of useful APIs.
-The code in this repository demonstrates their functionality in Python and R.
+The code in this repository demonstrates their functionality in JavaScript, Python and R.